 "20th Anniversary Tour" + Special Guests 'Better Days'

-Many thanks to Paul Dengate, guitarist from Better Days who kindly sent the dates/Flyer for this tour as well as a review of the concert at the time and a photo (below) of Folk Rock band 'Better Days' in action.
+Many thanks to Paul Dengate, guitarist from Better Days who kindly sent the dates/flyer for this tour as well as a review of the concert at the time and a photo (below) of Folk Rock band 'Better Days' in action.
 The band had fiddler Garry Blakeley who supported Steeleye on other occasions and currently plays with the Feast of Fiddles Tour.
+This was the last tour for drummer Nigel Pegrum.

 10th White Rock Theatre, Hastings